Theodora (wife of Justinian I): Historiography

 The main historical sources about her life are the works of her contemporary Procopius, who was a legal advisor to general Belisarius.
-Procopius wrote three portrayals of the Empress.
-The Wars of Justinian, or "History of the Wars," was largely completed by 550, and paints a picture of a courageous woman who helped save Justinian's attempt at the throne.
+Procopius wrote three major history works.
+The first, The Wars of Justinian (commonly known as History of the Wars), was largely completed by 550..
+In this he paints a picture of Theodora as a courageous woman who helped save Justinian's attempt at the throne.

-Procopius probably wrote the Secret History around the same time.
+The second work was the Secret History which he wrote only after the death of Theodora, as she could be very vindictive and by keeping notes he was putting his own life in danger.The books was largely unknown until it was found and published in Vatican in 1623.
 The work has sometimes been interpreted as representing disillusionment with Emperor Justinian, the empress, and his patron, Belisarius.
 Justinian is depicted as cruel, corrupt, extravagant, and incompetent; while Theodora is shrewish and openly sexual.

-Procopius' Buildings of Justinian, written around 554, after Secret History, is a panegyric that paints Justinian and Theodora as a pious couple.
+His third work, Buildings of Justinian, which was written around 554, after Secret History, is a panegyric that paints Justinian and Theodora as a pious couple.
 It presents particularly flattering portrayals of them; her piety and beauty are praised.
 Theodora was dead when the work was published, and Justinian most likely commissioned the work.

 Her contemporary John of Ephesus writes about Theodora in Lives of the Eastern Saints and mentions an illegitimate daughter.
 Theophanes the Confessor mentions some familial relations of Theodora that were not mentioned by Procopius.
 Victor of Tunnuna notes her familial relation to the next empress, Sophia.
 Bar-Hebraeus and Michael the Syrian both say Theodora was from the city of Daman, near Kallinikos, Syria.
 These later Miaphysite sources account say that Theodora is the daughter of a priest, trained in the pious practices of Miaphysitism since birth.
 The Miaphysites tend to regard Theodora as one of their own.
 Their account is also an alternative to that of contemporary John of Ephesus.
 Many modern scholars prefer Procopius' account.